streamnative/charts/charts/sn-platform/README.md

 # What is StreamNative Platform

+> **Note**
+>
-> NOTE: Installing the StreamNative Platform you agree to and are in compliance with the [StreamNative Cloud Subscription Agreement](https://streamnative.io/cloud-terms-and-conditions).
-Please [contact StreamNative](https://streamnative.io/contact) to learn more or request access to a trial license.
+> Installing StreamNative Platform indicates that you agree to and are in compliance with the [StreamNative Cloud Subscription Agreement](https://streamnative.io/cloud-terms-and-conditions).
+To learn more or request access to a trial license, please [contact StreamNative](https://streamnative.io/contact).

 StreamNative Platform is a cloud-native messaging and event-streaming platform that enables you to build a real-time application and data infrastructure for both real-time and historical events.
 Founded by the original developers of [Apache Pulsar](https://pulsar.apache.org/) and [Apache BookKeeper](https://bookkeeper.apache.org/), [StreamNative](https://streamnative.io/) offers a complete, self-managed platform for continuously streaming data across your organization to power rich customer experiences and data-driven operations.
 You can deploy StreamNative Platform on-premise or in-cloud.